ORBIS LUMEN | OVERVIEW

 The user is prompted to contemplate the collective experience and the unique nature of this nuclear canvas, fostering introspection on the theme of nuclear warfare explored by the artwork.

-In summary, the user embarks on a captivating journey within a dimly lit room, witnessing the sugar cube map’s transformation into a potent visual archive of nuclear detonations.
+In summary, the user embarks on a journey within a dimly lit room, witnessing the sugar cube map’s transformation into a potent visual archive of nuclear detonations.
 This immersive experience prompts profound contemplation of the extensive ramifications of these historical events and the potential for a peaceful world, devoid of nuclear weapons.

 “The most beautiful and horrifying Dymaxion map yet.”